 The Departments of Mechanical and Industrial Engineering and Electrical and Computer Engineering and the Department of Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) administer the undergraduate certificate program in wind energy; see Certificate in Wind Energy in the Catalog.

 Related Certificate: Transportation Studies

 The Transportation Studies Program offers the Certificate in Transportation Studies.
 The program focuses on the varied and complex problems of transportation and on interdisciplinary approaches to addressing them.
-The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering (College of Engineering), Economics (Tippie College of Business), Geographical and Sustainability Sciences (College of Liberal Arts and Sciences) and the School of Urban and Regional Planning (Graduate College) participate in the program.
+The Departments of Civil and Environmental Engineering, Mechanical and Industrial Engineering (College of Engineering), Economics (Tippie College of Business), Geographical and Sustainability Sciences (College of Liberal Arts and Sciences), and the School of Urban and Regional Planning (Graduate College) participate in the program.

 The certificate is coordinated by the School of Urban and Regional Planning.
-See Certificate in Transportation Studies for more information about the certificate.
+See Certificate in Transportation Studies (Graduate College) in the Catalog.

 Undergraduate Programs of Study

 - Major in Industrial Engineering (Bachelor of Science in Engineering)

 - Major in Mechanical Engineering (Bachelor of Science in Engineering)